andrefcodes/rustpix/README.md

 **Dependencies:**

 This program is built in Rust.
 For instructions on how to install it, check [Rust's offical webpage](https://www.rust-lang.org/tools/install).
-Depending on your system you may need to install additional packages like `libexif-dev` and `pkg-config`.
+Depending on your system you may need to install additional packages like `libexif-dev`, and `pkg-config`.

 ## Add the directory to your system's PATH